Hamas frees first batch of hostages under temporary ceasefire, including 13 Israelis

 CTVNews.ca Top Stories

-BREAKING Israeli military says freed hostages have returned to Israel after 7 weeks of captivity in Gaza
+BREAKING Hamas frees first batch of hostages under temporary ceasefire, including 13 Israelis

-Hamas on Friday released 24 hostages who had been held captive in Gaza for weeks, including 13 Israelis, 10 people from Thailand and a Filipino citizen, according to Qatar and other officials, in the first stage in a swap for Palestinians prisoners in Israel under a four-day ceasefire deal.
+Hamas on Friday released 24 hostages who had been held captive in Gaza for weeks, including 13 Israelis, 10 people from Thailand and one from the Philippines, according to Qatar, in the first stage in a swap for Palestinians prisoners in Israel under a four-day ceasefire deal.

 BREAKING Victims of Rainbow Bridge crash identified as American couple